letoram/tui-bindings/lua/doc/lua-tui.md

 For working with raw key inputs, you have a number of options in the key event handler, but the most important is likely the subid and the modifiers combined.

-To decode some meaning out of subid, you have a global table called 'tuik' which can translate both from a textual representation of a key to a numeric, and from a numeric to a textual one.
+The module-global table 'keys' has a bidirectional mapping between symbol names (keysym) and their numeric form, e.g. tui.keys.F1.

 ## Labels

-As a response to a change in language settings or at the initial startup, the 'query\_label' callback will be invoked.
+As a response to a change in language settings or at the initial startup, the 'query\_label' handler will be invoked.
 A label is a string tag that takes priority over other forms of inputs, and comes with a user targeted short description about its use, along with information about its suggested default symbol and modifier binding.
 This is provided as a means of making the physical